 The buses, called colectivos, or bondis in the local lingo, lunfardo are quite reliable, inexpensive and comprehensive, moving six and half million passengers a day.

 Although considered a public system, the buses in Buenos Aires are privately owned by dozens of companies, so while the service is generally good, each company can vary.

 Popular Bus Lines, Fares & Sube Card

 The 60 is sometimes referred to as, ‘The International’ because its ten different routes pass by many top landmarks from La Boca Juniors stadium, Constitución train station, Plaza Italia, the U.S. embassy in Palermo all the way to the tourist office in the leafy northern suburb of Tigre.

 Those who stay in Buenos Aires for a while begin to figure out what bus lines are reliable and which ones aren’t.

-Some lines, such as the 10, 17 and 29 are dependable and come by very frequently, as often as every seven minutes in the central parts of the city.
-Others such as the 75 tend to be notoriously undependable and yet others, such as the 24, can be dependable during the day and seem to leave you waiting a while at night and on Sundays and holidays.
+Other buses, such as the 75 and 86 tend to be notoriously undependable and yet others, such as the 24, can be dependable during the day and seem to leave you waiting a while at night, and on Sundays and holidays.

 It’s worth noting that after midnight buses are suppose to stop for any passenger who flags them down, even if the passenger is not at a bus stop.

-A basic Buenos Aires bus fare for those with a Sube Card starts at AR$4.50 for less than three kilometers and goes up depending on the distance traveled.
+A basic Buenos Aires bus fare for those with a Sube Card starts at about $US 0.10-25 (depending on the economy and currency situation) for less than three kilometers and goes up depending on the distance traveled.

-In short – though generally slower than taxis and the Buenos Aires subway, the buses will get you to every nitty gritty corner of Buenos Aires.
+In short – though generally slower than taxis, uber and the Buenos Aires subway, the buses will get you to every nitty gritty corner of Buenos Aires.

 → For instructions on how to take a bus in Buenos Aires, click here.